susanw1/zscript/docs/spec/zscript-description.md

 ##### GUID/MAC

-The Zcode receiver can also choose to allow storage of a GUID, and must allow storage of a MAC address if networking is enabled.
+The Zscript receiver can also choose to allow storage of a GUID, and must allow storage of a MAC address if networking is enabled.
 	These are stored somewhere in the persistent memory, along with a byte before and after, which must sum to 0xff, this is to ensure that on first boot, the values are ignored, and considered invalid.
 	The first check byte is also incremented every time a write is performed, before the write (wrapping so as to not include 0x00 or 0xff),